Bowls

 With such slim pickings, we can only confidently recommend two flat-faced dog bowls.
 One is a clear winner for most dogs, and the other is a travel-friendly option.

 Our top pick outclassed the competition by a long shot.
-It was the only flat-faced bowl that could be used by dogs of all sizes.
+It was the only flat-faced bowl that dogs of all sizes could use.

 Many users reported that this bowl made all the difference to their finicky eater.
 Once swapping over to the Enhanced Pet Bowl, their scrunchy-faced dog was licking the bowl clean – being comfortable while eating made all the difference.
 Owners of Frenchies held it in particularly high regard.